ema-mil/style_guide/README.md

 Don't align anything except the following:

- - If arguments/parameters doesn't fit in a line, break after open brackets and place the closing bracket to a new line.
+ - If arguments/parameters doesn't fit in a line:
+   - Break after open brackets and place the closing bracket to a new line.
+   - Place each arugment/parameter in a separated line.
  ```cpp
  void int foo(
      unsigned int value_one,